Metalefs/Folder-Structure-Generator-With-Template/README.md

 1. Open VS Code
 2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X)
-3. Search for "Folder Structure Generator"
+3. Search for "Folder Structure Generator With Template"
 4. Click Install

 ## 🚀 Usage